 God entrusts man with a mission and he expects him to discharge it fully.
 The case of Jonah comes to mind and God did not allow his fear get the better of him.
 At the end of it God even teaches him a much-needed lesson in implicit obedience.
 After his apparent triumph God raised a vehement east wind in order to show how insignificant are human defences against him.
 Jonah’s humanity only was so much to moan over a gourd and not for the fate of a great city like Nineveh.
 All our anxieties and earthly pursuits without God descend into ludicrous level.
 God had not abandoned the prophet despite his pusillanimous and half-hearted approach to his ministry.
 He was also given a chance to further his Plan.

 Burden of whoever is raised up for ministering his Word is not in circumstances but in fully trusting in the Lord God.
 He is the Maker of heaven and the earth.
 Circumstance for the people of Israel and for his church in present times shall remain always like the waters always turbulent, because of their disobedience and in their attempts to impose their own will than let God have his will.
 Remember the sin of Lot.
 The angels would want him abide in a safe place of God’s choosing while God exacted his vengeance.
 Escaping the raining brimstone and fire was not a cause for rejoicing since sin of disobedience has a way of catching up with children of wrath.
 In our times we see how nations that ought to dispense justice short-change people on account of their color or wealth.
 We are clever to coin words ‘affluenza’ to soft pedal where spoilt kids from affluent backgrounds may escape punishment on account of their wealth.
-When evangelicals falls over politicians who have power to confer them favors we need to look for that hand to write on the wall, just as God judged King Balshaazzar.
+When evangelicals fall over politicians who have power to confer them favours we need to look for that hand to write on the wall, just as God judged King Balshaazzar.
 (Lately I came across one post where the writer was at pains to indicate Cyrus the great in the prophetic books refers to the President- elect. )

 In the case of Prophet Ezekiel he was to be a watchman for the house of Israel in their pitiable state.
 This vision by the river Chebar was a private commission.
 Burden of Ezekiel was that he could not excuse from discharging by saying that there were great many and far greater prophets about.
 Haggai and Zechariah were contemporaries.
 On the second year of Darius the king God sent the word.
 At surface it touched upon the building of the temple in Jerusalem but each prophet had a clear mandate and these were different. in the eight visions he showed to Zachariah God predicts the ‘cutting of the Messiah’ and of the end times.